-Students receive instruction in core subject areas in either the Ukrainian or Ojibwe language for approximately 50% of the school day.
+Students receive instruction in core subject areas in either the Ukrainian, Ojibwe or Filipino language for approximately 50% of the school day.
 Students entering the program at the Kindergarten or Grade 1 level have the best opportunity for success.
 These schools offer bilingual programming in the Seven Oaks School Division.

 Instruction in Ukrainian can continue at H. C. Avery Middle School after the early years.

-September 2017 we are continuing with Ojibwe for Kindergarten to Grade 4 with anticipation of continuing on for future grades.
+Ojibwe is currently offered for Kindergarten to Grade 5 and Filipino is currently offered for Kindergarten to Grade 4 with anticipation of continuing on for future grades.

 Heritage Language Program

 This program is run from October to March during the regular school year.
 Any student who attends school in the school division is eligible to register for AFTER SCHOOL language classes in Arabic, Cree, Filipino, German, Italian, Ojibwe, Polish, Portuguese, Punjabi, or Spanish.
 Additionally English as an Additional Language (EAL) is also a choice.
 Classes run from 4:30 – 5:30 P.M. on Tuesday, Wednesday and Thursday each week (with the exception of Ojibwe which only runs Tuesday and Wednesday each week).
 Students are asked to register through their home school during the month of September.
 Click here for more details or contact Elvira Espiritu at 204-927-3700 for further information.

 Languages at the Senior High Level